Contents

-This guide explains what it means when a circuit breaker keeps tripping, the most common causes, what you can safely troubleshoot, and when it is time to call a licensed electrician in Colorado.
+In this guide, we explain what it means when a circuit breaker keeps tripping, the most common causes, what you can safely check yourself, and when it is time to call a licensed electrician in Colorado.

 1. Circuit Overload: The Most Common Culprit